 - Availability.
 Many of the more popular boats go fast so if you want a 38′ catamaran next week, you may find that there’s only one charter company that has one available.

 - Location.
 All the BVI charter companies are on Tortola so none of them are badly located but you may find that being near the airport or being near Road Town is preferable for your group.
+You can also charter out of St Thomas which has the advantage of being close to a major airport with no ferry ride, but make sure your boat is licensed to sail to the BVI.

 - Size of Company.
 A small company may give you a chance to meet the people accountable for your boat and make new friends.
 A large company might mean really prompt response from the chaser boat 24 hours a day.
 A large company might be more likely to have the boat you want available when you want it.